 - Marine insurer verifies the shipowner has all the compulsory insurance coverage and provides the shipowner with a Blue Card

 - Shipowner submits that Blue Card to their flag state (or other applicable institution) to obtain a Certificate of Insurance

 (Shipowners obtain Certificates of Insurance from the state where their vessel is registered.
 Some flag states will issue Certificates to shipowners registered in a different flag state, but many will not.)

 A Blue Card typically includes the vessel:

 - Name and address of the registered owner’s principal place of business

-If you wish to visit a port in a flag state that is party to the Bunker Convention, you must apply for a Blue Card from your insurance company in advance.
-Be sure to choose a reliable insurance partner like Safe Harbor, who is approved by over 30 countries and can easily provide you with a bunker Blue Card.
+If you wish to visit a port in a flag state that is a party to the Bunker Convention, you must apply for a Blue Card from your insurance company in advance.
+Be sure to choose a reliable insurance partner like Safe Harbor that is approved by over 30 countries and can easily provide you with a Bunker Blue Card.